-Yiannis Hadjiaslanis was born in Athens, Greece in 1974.
-After completing a degree in Mass Communication at Boston University, he studied photography at London’s Central Saint Martins College of Art and Design (2000) and completed his Masters in Image and Communication at Goldsmiths College in 2001.
-His work has been exhibited in Athens, Thessaloniki, London, Cairo, Manama and Venice.
-Hadjiaslanis predominantly works with landscapes and architecture, documenting the point where the familiar meets the unnoticed: subtle and nuanced, but raw.
-He is fascinated by the perpetuation of memory through lived environments, and their significance for those who create, interact and evolve with them.
-Much of his work engages with the interpretation of the real and the perceived, bridging the division of documentary photography and art.
-Hadjiaslanis is currently represented by Kalfayan Galleries, Athens-Thessaloniki.
+Yiannis Hadjiaslanis was born in Athens in 1974.
+After completing a degree in Mass Communication at Boston University, he studied photography at Central Saint Martins College of Art and Design (2000) and received his Masters in Image and Communication at Goldsmiths College in 2001.
+His personal work revolves around urban spaces and architecture, documenting the perpetuations of historical memory, present conditions, and speculated futures of lived environments, and their significance for those who live, create, interact and evolve with them.
+Engaging with questions surrounding the interpretation of the real and the perceived, he has been subtly recording the evolution of changing social and urban spaces and landscapes in Greece, as well as in various locations in Africa and the Middle East.
+He has completed artist residencies in Egypt, Bahrain and Iceland, during which he also conducted photography workshops engaging with the local communities.
+Hadjiaslanis is represented by Kalfayan Galleries, Athens-Thessaloniki.

 Greek photographer based in Switzerland, interested in documentary, portrait and ‘The Other Landscape'.
 My passion is in traditional film photography and I prefer to shoot in Medium and Large format.
 My works have been published in printed media and I have participated in group exhibitions.
 I have mounted solo exhibition at Webster University Geneva, as part of the Media Trends International Conference 2012 titled "Ice Storm over lake Leman".
 In 2013, two of my photographs received the Juror Award of Merit in the International Fine Art Photography Award, in the categories Still Life and Landscape.
 I have earned a bachelor’s degree in Management Science from the University of Kent at Canterbury, UK, in 1998.
 In 2013 I graduated from Webster University, Geneva with a Certificate in Studio and Commercial Photography.
 In 2014 I participated in Pavlos Fisakis' workshop "Personal Vision - Long Term Project" in Focus school of photography, Athens.
 Born in Athens in 1971.